dojo/widgets/src/text-area/README.md

 ### Accessibility Features

-`TextArea` ensures that the proper attributes (ARIA or otherwise) are set along with classes when properties such as `disabled`, `readOnly`, `invalid`, etc. are used.
+`TextArea` ensures that the proper attributes (ARIA or otherwise) are set along with classes when properties such as `disabled`, `readOnly`, `valid`, etc. are used.
 It also provides an API for custom ARIA implementations of `aria-describedby` and `aria-controls`.
 It also sets `aria-invalid` when validation fails.

 If the `label` property is not used, we recommend creating a separate `label` and pointing it at the input's `widgetId` property.